Boundary-induced nucleation control: A theoretical perspective: Nucleation and position control

-Second, to analyse the position control we identify for each cluster the centre of mass and then analyse the spatial distribution of these centres.
-Naturally, this distribution has its maximum in the middle of the cell.
+Second, to analyse the position control we identify for each cluster the center of mass and then analyse the spatial distribution of these centers.
+This distribution has its maximum in the middle of the cell.
 In the next step we determine the full width at half maximum (FWHM).
 Due to the scaling arguments, already discussed above, we expect that this width should scale with $L$.
-Indeed, as shown in \figref{\ref{fig:FWHMvsL}}, the ratio FWHM/$L$ is independent of $L$.
+As shown in \figref{\ref{fig:FWHMvsL}}, the ratio FWHM/$L$ is independent of $L$.
 Again, simulations and experiments basically displays the same values.
-Furthermore this ratio is quite small which is a quantitative confirmation that not only nucleation control but also position control works very well.
+Furthermore this ratio is small which is a quantitative confirmation that not only nucleation control but also position control works very well.

 At last, we looked at the average cluster sizes $\langle s \rangle$ and the relative width of the cluster size distributions $\omega_s$ in two and three dimensions, see \tabref{\ref{tab:csize_dist}}.
-By consideration of the average 2D and 3D sizes structural changes can be identiﬁed, which are expected in kinetically driven processes.
-Naively, one would expect a scaling with $L^2$.
-Interestingly, the data in \tabref{\ref{tab:csize_dist}} show a weaker increase.
-The 3D size scales with $L^{2.00-0.17}$ and the 2D size with $L^{2.00-0.66}$.
+By consideration of the average 2D (size of 2D projection, see \secref{\ref{sec:crit_dens}}) and 3D (number of particles) sizes, structural changes can be identiﬁed.
+These changes are expected in kinetically driven processes.
+In general, one would expect a scaling with $L^2$.
+Interestingly, the data in \tabref{\ref{tab:csize_dist}} shows a weaker increase.
+The 3D size scales with $L^{2.00-0.18}$ and the 2D size with $L^{2.00-0.68}$.
 The strong deviations for the 2D size from a quadratic scaling can be qualitatively related to the observation that the form of the cluster changes with the external flux.
 For high flux (small $L$) the cluster is relatively flat whereas for low flux (large $L$) it starts to become more compact, displaying a more spherical shape.
-Naturally, for lower flux the system has more time to approach the free energy minimum.
+For lower flux the system has more time to approach the free energy minimum.
 Interestingly, the relative width of the size distributions in 3D and 2D is almost $L$ independent.